seendsouza/sean/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Our web app pairs professionals in the developed world to communities in the developing world via NGOs and charities, to help solve problems that exist within developing communities.
+Pairing is done by matching specific skills and qualifications of the professionals, to the specific problems that exist within the communities, so solutions can be found.
+After pairing, professionals can directly contact NGOs and communities, and they can discuss specific needs more in-depth.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).